miekg/pgo/cmd/pgod/pgod.8.md

 ## Description

 `pgod` clones and pulls all repositories that are defined in the config file.
-It then exposes a SSH interface which you can interact with using `pgoctl` or plain `ssh`.
+It then exposes a SSH interface (on port 2222) which you can interact with using pgoctl(1) or plain ssh(1) (not tested).

+It then directs podman-compose to pull, build and start the containers defined in the `docker-compose.yml` file.
+With pgoctl(1) you can then interact with these services.
+You can "up", "down", "ps", "pull", "logs", and "ping" currently.
+The syntax exposed is `<servicename>//<command>`, i.e. `pgo//ps`.

 The options are: